itisusama-writer/marionette-effect/chapters/chapter-6.md

 In her apartment, Lena sat at the edge of her bed, ankle throbbing where the device dug into her skin.
 The news anchor’s voice echoed through the living room.

-“…four unidentified women believed to be involved in a mysterious cash drop last night…”
+“...four unidentified women believed to be involved in a mysterious cash drop last night.”

 Aida texted her in panic. *They’ve got our faces blurred, but for how long?*